medprod/word-co-occurrence/README.md

 # word-co-occurrence
 Determining if word co-occurrence in text files is fluke or real.

 Word Co-occurrence analysis is widely used in various forms of research and aims to find similarities between word pairs and patterns.
-In this lab, we use nltk - natural language tool kit, pandas, and NumPy libraries to analyze two .txt files and understand the co-occurrence of words.
+Here, we use nltk - natural language tool kit, pandas, and NumPy libraries to analyze two .txt files and understand the co-occurrence of words.

 By using natural language processing to analyze these texts, we dwell into bigrams.
 Biagrams are two words that come together in a corpus.
 We first split the .txt file into tokens.
 Then, we split each token into 2, creating bigrams.